To the Pastor’s Wife Striving for Perfection

 This post, To the Pastor’s Wife Striving for Perfection, contains affiliate links for your convenience.
-This means that if make a purchase using our links, we’ll receive compensation at no additional cost to you.
+This means that if you make a purchase using our links, we’ll receive compensation at no additional cost to you.
 Read our full disclosure policy.

 We aren’t up on a pedestal getting everything right.

 We’re down in the messy middle and muddling through it all just like everyone else.

 The only difference is that we know to turn to Jesus every single time.